Associate Professor of Geology, Beloit College

 2021-2024

-Isabel started in the Beloit Paleo Lab as a research assistant on the ACS PRF-funded Appalachian Basin black shale project and completed her senior thesis as part of a Keck Geology Consortium Project.
+Isabel started in the Beloit Paleo Lab as a research assistant on the ACS PRF-funded Appalachian Basin black shale project and completed her senior thesis on Devonian strata from the Michigan Basin as part of a Keck Geology Consortium Project.

 Senior Thesis: